henrylarsen/EffectiveTests-ProgramAnalysis/CHECKINS.md

 languages
 - look at real world use cases provided by Quanming to see how our idea matches with other tools out there!

+# Check-in 2

+## Overview
+We have changed direction from our check-in 1 plan and will now be building a program analysis tool that will provide information on assertion-based test coverage of visible effects from a given method.

+Given a specified method and the corresponding tests written to cover that method, the tool will inform the user which effects of the method have been covered with assertions by the tests and which effects remain uncovered.
+The method will be specified by name and file path and the related tests by annotation.

+The tool will statically analyze the possible paths through a method and the effects given each path, which are control flow sensitive.
+The covered effects per method invocation within a test will be determined dynamically.
+After execution, the user will be provided with a coverage score equal to the ratio of covered effects to total effects given the path.

+The overall goal is to provide the user with a better understanding of fields that may have been modified but have not been tested for assertion given an execution.

+### Effects covered:
+- Return values
+- First-level changes to an object
+- Variable reassignment
+- Changes to lists

+### Stretch goals:
+- Remove annotation step - have the tool suggest relevant tests which the user can add/remove tests from
+- Cover deeper effects within the objects (e.g. global variables)

+## Timeline

+Weekly team check-ins Mondays 5-6pm (hybrid, location TBD)
+- Monday, March 11th:
+  - solidify technical design
+  - start research and implementation on least contentious pieces (likely won't be changed by user studies)
+- Tuesday, March 12 - User study 1 designed
+- Thursday, March 14 - User study 1 complete, findings ready for check-in
+-  **Friday, March 15 - Friday, March 29: Two-week sprint for MVP implementation**
+- Sunday, March 31 - MVP, user study 2
+- Friday, April 5 - Testing, user study changes
+- Saturday, April 6 - Video complete
+- Sunday, April 7 - Video submitted

+Check-ins involve reporting on progress, raising blocking issues, and coming up for solutions to stay on track.
+Team will collaboratively determine the best course of action in these meetings to meet deadlines.
+For features involving multiple people, designs, tasks, and division of workload will be negotiated between them and reported back to the overall team.
+The expectation for these 'sub-teams' as they regularly communicate and are responsible for each other.

+## Division of Responsibilities

+### AST Visitor API
+**Assigned**: Harry

+### Static Analysis
+**Assigned**: Ron, Louise

+### Dynamic Analysis
+**Assigned**: Henry, Mazen

+### User Studies
+**Assigned**: Henry, Louise

+### Video
+**Assigned**: Harry

+### Testing
+**Assigned**: All

+## Summary of Progress/TA Feedback
+Our project is still in the planning stages.
+Due to TA feedback we have changed direction for our project but remain on track in the planning of our program analysis tool.